Corporate-Jargon/CS388Project/README.md

 * User logs in and is redirected to their primary community's page
 * Members of a community can create/view/edit posts
 * Relative time of post is shown
-* Once a week, communities with different interests are combined (into a third community), with the goal of members sharing their interests with the other community.
+* Communities with different interests can be combined into a third community, with the goal of members sharing their interests with the other community.
 * After a certain time period, the two communities return back to normal and the process repeats.
 * Users can toggle their participation in weekly community combinations.
 * Profile pages for each user
 * Settings (Accesibility, Notification, General, etc.)
+* Toggleable Profanity Filter, requires due consideration
+* User can update profile picture
+* AI API for Moderation

 **Optional Nice-to-have Stories**